ProducerDev/producer/README.md

 - Personalization and configuration
 - AI copilot safety

-With Fireproof, you **build first** and sync via your cloud of choice when you are ready, making it perfect for LLM code generation contexts and rapid development.
+With Lucix, you **build first** and sync via your cloud of choice when you are ready, making it perfect for LLM code generation contexts and rapid development.

-[Get the latest roadmap updates on our blog](https://fireproof.storage/blog/) or join our [Discord](https://discord.gg/cCryrNHePH) to collaborate.
-Read the docs to learn more about the [architecture](https://use-fireproof.com/docs/architecture).
+[Get the latest roadmap updates on our blog](https://lucix.storage/blog/) or join our [Discord](https://discord.gg/cCryrNHePH) to collaborate.
+Read the docs to learn more about the [architecture](https://use-lucix.com/docs/architecture).

 ### Debug